adrwxyz/adrw.xyz/notes/code/2019-11-12-using-netlify-cms-with-github-actions.md

 This ended up being quite the hassle.

 So, I've documented the final fix below.
-[Example commit](https://github.com/adrw/andrew.fm/commit/a35277bb6e3cf62c9a9125248201e68d9e5b37f6).
+[Example commit](https://github.com/adrwxyz/adrw.xyz/commit/a35277bb6e3cf62c9a9125248201e68d9e5b37f6).

 # Github

-- Add a file `CNAME` to your repo with your domain (ie. `andrew.fm`)
+- Add a file `CNAME` to your repo with your domain (ie. `adrw.xyz`)
 - On master branch, create and push a `gh-pages` branch
   ```
   $ gco -b gh-pages